Church: California city violated its rights during pandemic

 The complaints began when Garcia moved services outdoors in late July after a surge in cases statewide led Gov. Gavin Newsom to halt indoor worship.

-The city has fined the church $3,000 for noise violations, the lawsuit said.
+The city fined the church $3,000 for noise violations, the lawsuit said.
 It also sent a letter demanding the church cease “noncritical activities such as Bible study and prayer groups” or face a $1,000 fine or up six months in jail.

+The city’s statement said it had dismissed all fines for noise violations and was no longer asking the church to cease activities.
+The city said it had accommodated the church by offering a permit to hold outdoor services as long as it complied with noise limits in residential areas.

 Joe Garcia said the church uses a decibel monitor to measure the volume and turns down music if it gets too loud during two services - in Spanish and English - on Sunday.